 While much work has gone into different MLS surface formulations, relatively little attention has been paid to choosing bandwidths for the surface projection.
-Adamson et al. [1] originally proposed extending their weighted-centroid formulation to incorporate elliptical kernels, allowing the samples to conform to the principal curvatures of the surface.
-While they provide an argument for picking ellipsoidal kernels for clean samples, there is little discussion of the influence of noise in the anisotropy estimation.
-It is not clear, also, how to derive optimality criteria using those definitions.
-Lipman et al. show a tight error bound for the pointwise error in the MLS approximation formula [13].
+Adamson et al. [13] originally proposed extending their weighted-centroid formulation to incorporate elliptical kernels, allowing the samples to conform to the principal curvatures of the surface.
+They provide an argument for picking ellipsoidal kernels for clean samples, there is no discussion of the influence of noise in the anisotropy estimation.
+It is not clear, then, how to derive optimality criteria using those definitions.
+Lipman et al. show a tight error bound for the pointwise error in the MLS approximation formula [14].
 They use this bound to numerically minimize the error for each projection.
 This mathematically sound approach outperforms heuristically chosen neighborhood sizes in accuracy.
 On the other hand, they depend on a search scheme that can be computationally costly.
+Dey and Sun [4] and Kolluri [5] propose using weight functions that take into account the estimated local feature size of the surface.
+This has the critical advantage of provable convergence to the right surface, but it involves computing the Voronoi diagram of a large set of points, which is computationally expensive.